snapframework/snap-website/snaplets/heist/templates/docs/quickstart.md

 ~~~~~~

 Now point your web browser to [http://localhost:8000/](http://localhost:8000/);
 you should see a simple response string.

-To activate dynamic recompilation in
+To activate dynamic recompilation in your project, first build snap with
-your project, first build snap with "cabal install snap -fhint" and then
+"cabal install snap -fhint" and then rebuild your application with "cabal
-rebuild your application with "cabal clean; cabal install -fdevelopment".
+clean; cabal install -fdevelopment".
+This won't work with the barebones
+project that we created above.
+You have to create your project with "snap
+init" instead.

 For more information, continue on to the [Snap API
 tutorial](tutorials/snap-api) or take a look at the [Snap